KHP-Informatics/Cognition-DNC/README.md

 <h3>
 Build Instructions:
 </h3>
-You can download the latest binary distribution <a href="https://dl.dropboxusercontent.com/u/68236083/DNCPipeline-0.1-bin.zip">using this link.</a> To use it, unzip the downloaded distribution, and apply the configurations as described in what follows.
+You can download the latest binary distribution from the release page.
+To use it, unzip the downloaded distribution, and apply the configurations as described in what follows.

 To build from source, ensure Maven is installed and navigate to the Cognition-DNC directory: